Just Like Them Horses

 "Just Like Them Horses" is a song recorded by American country artist Reba.
 It was composed by Liz Hengber and Tommy Lee James.
-The song was issued as a single via Nash Icon Records in 2016 and was the second third release spawned from Reba's 2015 album Love Somebody.
+The song was issued as a single via Nash Icon Records in 2016.
+The song was the third release spawned from Reba's 2015 album Love Somebody.
 "Just Like Them Horses" was generally met with favorable reviews and charted on the American country songs survey in 2016.

 Background and content

 "Just Like Them Horses" was first penned by Liz Hengber, who had written the song in response to her friend dying of cancer.
 Because she could not finish the track, she had Tommy Lee James help her finish it.
 Reba chose to record the song because it reminded her of her father.
 She had intended to record an acoustic version for her father's funeral, knowing that he was coming to the end of his life.
 However, Reba ultimately recorded the song for her 2015 album upon the encouragement of producer Tony Brown.
 Reba also served as co-producer on the recording, credited under her full name "Reba McEntire".